burkeholland/kendo-ui-tunes/README.md

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Pfft.
+There are no tests.
+But if you really want to, you can run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+But there are none so don't waste your time.

 ## Running end-to-end tests

+There aren't any of these either.
+What am I, a QA department?
 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.
+Then realize there are no tests and that's 33 seconds of your life you are never getting back.

 ## Further help